kalimero0411/fastakit/README.md

 - If `--re` is given a restriction enzyme name (i.e. not 0), the restrictions for recognition site length are removed.
 - The `--random` option applies after all other sequence manipulation processes.
 - The `--makebed` option enables `--orf` and `--fullorf`, and disables `--translate` and `--min_prot`, by default.
 Works with `--min_max_seq` and `--maxseq`.
+- Selecting `--re list` gives a list of all possible enzymes.